lammps/lammps/doc/src/pair_bop.rst

 As an example, imagine the CdTe.bop file has BOP values for Cd and Te.
-If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Cd, and the 4th to be Te, you would use the following pair_coeff command:
+If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Cd, and the fourth to be Te, you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * CdTe Cd Cd Cd Te

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three Cd arguments map LAMMPS atom types 1,2,3 to the Cd element in the BOP file.
 The final Te argument maps LAMMPS atom type 4 to the Te element in the BOP file.